csesoc/ARGS/README.md

 This project was originally created by Andrew Wong for the CSESoc Compclub 2019 Summer CTF.

 It has been modified by Michael Gribben for CSESoc's [Lab 0](https://lab0.tech/invite/).

+It has then been modified again for CSESoc's [ARG-Event] by Ryan Shi, Hillary Le (graphics) and Kellen Liew (with help from Van-Roy Trinh and Frances Lee).

 ### Server (Python)
 [`Jinja2`](http://jinja.pocoo.org) - _Version 2.10.1_